yizhidou/DFAGNNs/clrs/_src/dfa/README.md

 GNN models aligned with the Data-flow analysis (DFA) algorithm.

 Please note that this project is developed based on [The CLRS Algorithmic Reasoning Benchmark](https://github.com/google-deepmind/clrs) .
-Therefore their original code is also kept.
+Therefore their original code is kept.
 All the code for our experiments is under the `clrs/_src/dfa` directory.
 Please check `clrs/_src/dfa/dfa_processors.py` for the specific implementations of DFA-GNN+, DFA-GNN, and DFA-GNN-.

 <img src="assets/images/overview.png" alt="overview" style="zoom:50%;" />